 - Joel Salatin, Polyface Farm

-The curriculum listed below is what is waiting for you inside the course today.
+The curriculum listed below is what is in the course today.
 Over the next few months, additional lectures will be added on breeding and raising kids, as well as many hours of actual goat births and procedures, such as disbudding, castration, and tattooing.

 Each module also includes a discussion board so you can ask questions, which will be answered by Deborah, but you are also welcome to comment on other students' questions.